 In the men’s team race, OEC 2nd place and defending state champ Golden West, Big 8 champion Sierra and PCAC champ San Diego Mesa figure to put up good numbers.
-On the women’s side, OCC’s competition include last year’s state champ Sierra, always strong Santa Rosa, and WSC champ Santa Barbara City.
+On the women’s side, OCC’s competition include last year’s state champ Sierra and always strong Santa Rosa as WSC champ Santa Barbara City.

 Golden West was the last school to perform the double team titles in 2013 and Orange Coast also did the trick in 2011.

 Individually, a number of great swimmers are featured throughout the 3-day meet.
 For the men, San Diego Mesa’s Brandon Crabtree, the 2016 Men’s State Swimmer of the Year and state meet record holder in the 100 butterfly (47.95) returns.
 A winner of three events that year, Crabtree is the this year’s leader in the 50 freestyle and 100 fly while second best in the 100 free.

 OCC’s Hayden Hemmens has the fastest 2018 times in three events—the 200 freestyle, 500 freestyle and 200 backstroke.
 A son of a U.S. Olympic canoe sprinter-Deanne Hemmens (1996 Summer Olympics), Hayden is joined at the state meet by his younger brother and fellow Pirate Reece Hemmens, who has the fastest mark in the 100 freestyle.